3 Advanced Side Plank Variations for a Stronger Midsection

 #1: Takes Your Core Strength to the Next Level

-Your body eventually adapts to the workouts that you do regularly.
-At first, holding a side plank for 10s may be challenging - but eventually it'll be a walk in the dog park.
-When this happens, if you want to continue building your core strength, you’ll want to challenge these muscles more.
+Your body adapts to the workout demands that you do regularly.
+Holding a side plank for 10 seconds may be challenging at first - but eventually it'll be a walk in the dog park.
+When this happens, if you want to continue building your core strength, you’ll need to challenge these muscles more.

 Hold the plank for longer periods of time